MatinMN/FSKTMBook/README.md

 # FSKTMBook
-A social network made for FSKTM @UM
+A social network made for FSKTM @UM as our data structure project